nymeria-42/federated_clustering/README.md

 ## Capturing Provenance with DfAnalyzer

 DfAnalyzer is a library designed to capture provenance data, which includes:
-- **Prospective Provenance**: The "recipe" of the experiment, capturing configurations before execution.
+- **Prospective Provenance**: The "recipe" of the trial, capturing configurations before execution.
 - **Retrospective Provenance**: Logs and tracks execution results, including data transformations and FL training steps.

 ### Setting Up DfAnalyzer